-Toronto Real Estate Board President Mark McLean announced that Greater Toronto Area REALTORS® reported 5,974 condominium apartment sales through TREB’s MLS® System during the first quarter of 2016 – an increase of 21.2 per cent compared to the first quarter of 2015.
+Toronto Real Estate Board President Tim Syrianos announced that Greater Toronto Area REALTORS® reported 6,379 sales through TREB’s MLS® System in September 2017.
+This result was down by 35 per cent compared to September 2016.

 While monthly condo maintenance fees won’t directly be subject to Ontario’s new HST (harmonized sales tax), many condo owners have already felt the impact of the HST.